 We’re a departure from “regular school,” and that’s what has made all the difference.
 Students won’t get lost in the shuffle here.
 Our classes are small, with an average of 16 students.
 From project-based learning to environmental education, we think learning should be joyful, relevant and engaging.
 Our students dissect, explore, cook, and perform.
 They craft stories, pose questions, challenge theories, and propose solutions.
 There’s an excitement and eagerness about learning in our classrooms at Aim High.

 Creating lifelong learners starts with our dedicated teachers.
 There’s perhaps no greater proof of our program’s success than the hundreds of graduates who return to Aim High to join our teaching ranks.

-Two-thirds of the high school and college students we hire as teaching assistants are Aim High graduates.
+Two-thirds of our Assistant Teachers and Interns are Aim High graduates.
 Each class is taught by two educators who offer different experiences and expertise.
 Our teachers are actively engaged in shaping the way students learn and are encouraged to innovate in order to educate and engage.
 We also recruit and retain teachers who reflect the diversity of our students.
 And those teachers arrive each summer empowered to inspire new ways of learning—in their own way.